zincware/MDSuite/docs/source/_calculators/experimental_calculators.rst

 In the case of the Angular distribution functions the same comments as for the RDF apply but with some additional points.

-    * Use `tf_function=True` can result in memory overload and we do not have a means to prevent this.
+    * Use of `tf_function=True` can result in memory overload and we do not have a means to prevent this.
     * The normalization factor is not yet added.
 This mean bonds at any distance up to the cutoff are treated equally.

 Distinct Diffusion Coefficients